Rudolf Carnap: Career

 In the US, Carnap was somewhat politically involved.
 Carnap was a signatory of an open appeal distributed by the National Committee to Secure Justice in the Rosenberg Case to appeal for clemency in the case.
 He was listed as a 'sponsor' for the "National Conference to Appeal the Walter-McCarran Law and Defend Its Victims" organised by the American Committee for the Protection of the Foreign Born, and also for the "Scientific and Cultural Conference for World Peace" organised by the National Council of Arts, Sciences and Professions.

+Personal life

 Carnap had four children by his first marriage to Elizabeth Schöndube, which ended in divorce in 1929.
 He married his second wife, Elizabeth Ina Stöger, in 1933.
 Ina committed suicide in 1964.

 Philosophical work

 Below is an examination of the main topics in the evolution of the philosophy of Rudolf Carnap.
 It is not exhaustive, but it outlines Carnap's main works and contributions to modern epistemology and philosophy of logic.